 New Parents Welcome

 First time parents at Mount Scopus in all year levels will be invited to our New Parents Welcome sessions scheduled to be held just prior to school commencing.
-In 2021, ELC parents will be invited on the evening of Wednesday 27 January, 2021.
+In 2022 this is scheduled for the evening of Monday 31 January, 2022.
 This allows the opportunity to meet some of the College Leadership Team, as well as other new parents.
 Invitations will be sent in December.

 The following guide outlines the details for all year levels across the College.

 The College website hosts a range of information, including: